vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-data-protection.md

     ![](img/tko-data-protection/tko-dp08.png)

-Backup configuration might take some time depending on the Kubernetes objects that you have provisioned in the workload cluster.
+Backup configuration may take some time depending on the Kubernetes objects that you have provisioned in the workload cluster.
 When backup is configured for the first time, Tanzu Mission Control takes a backup immediately.
 After that backups are taken as per the backup schedule configured.

 ![](img/tko-data-protection/tko-dp09.png)